demystifyfp/demystifyfp/content/clojure/marketplace-middleware/configuring-logging-using-timbre.md

   (:require [taoensso.timbre :as timbre]))
 ```

-To play with the functionality provided by Timbre, send the above snippet to the REPL and then use any of the `info`, `warn`, `debug` or `error` function to perform the logging.
-By default, Timbre uses `println` to write the logs in the console (stdout to be precise).
+To play with the functionality provided by Timbre, send the above snippet to the REPL and then use any of the `info`, `warn`, `debug` or `error` macro to perform the logging.
+By default, Timbre uses `println` to write the logs in the console.

 ```sh
 wheel.infra.log=> (timbre/info "Hello Timbre!")